SimranUpadhyay26/SimranUpadhyay26/README.md

-- Hi, I’m @SimranUpadhyay26
+-👋🏻 Hi, I am Simran Upadhyay
--  I’m currently pursuing bachelor of computer applications(BCA) from Uttaranchal University
+- 🏫 I am currently pursuing bachelor of computer applications(BCA) from Uttaranchal University
--  I’m currently learning Java programming language

 <!---
 SimranUpadhyay26/SimranUpadhyay26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.